 Licenses and Certifications

 Licensing regulations for nurses' aides vary, but most states require graduates of nurse's aide training programs to pass an exam for certification.
 Those seeking employment in a nursing care facility are required per federal guidelines to complete 75-hours of on-the job training and a performance assessment.
-Upon successful completion, nurse's aides are placed on a state registry of certified nursing assistants.
-A varying number of continuing education hours are required each year in order to maintain certification, but each state may vary and require more.
+Upon successful completion, nurses' aides are placed on a state registry of certified nursing assistants.
+The federal guidelines require 12 credits of continuing education hours to maintain certification, but each state may vary and require more.

 The National Association of Health Care Assistants (NAHCA) sponsors an annual convention and other regional conferences for all types of nursing aides and assistants.
 Other workshops are provided by state-level associations for nursing assistants.
 Many training opportunities are provided through individual employers because policies and procedures vary widely between different types of care facilities.